 Test Hybrid Configuration

-Verify hybrid setup is working correctly:
+Verify hybrid setup is working correctly before migrating any mailboxes:

 - Test free/busy between on‑premises and cloud users